 Check the pilot light

 When checking the pilot light, you want to see a strong blue flame, that means the boiler is working as it should.
 An orange or yellow flame is an indication that there's an issue with the boiler not completely burning the fuel.
 Seeing a yellow or orange flame strongly suggests that there could be a carbon monoxide leak, not just a boiler issue but an all-round safety concern.

 Insulating your pipes with lagging (mineral or glass wool, polyethylene or foam), can help to prevent the pipes from freezing during the winter.
 Frozen pipes can lead to high boiler pressure, leaking or even a boiler breakdown.

 Boiler pressure will gradually decrease over time making it a good idea to keep your eye on the pressure gauge from time to time.
 Ideally, when you take a reading, it should be somewhere between 1 and 1.5 bar; any lower and the boiler might not fire up, while high pressure could lead to serious damage.

 Follow the steps in the instruction manual that came with your boiler to adjust the pressure.

 Without the right insulation, your boiler will have to work even harder to keep your home at the desired temperature, not good for your heating bills.

 Book an annual service

 As great as carrying out the above checks are for your boiler, they're no replacement for an annual service.
 It can be easy to put off a boiler service to save money but they could save you from a large repair bill in the future.

-Get started with your search for a Gas Safe engineer to carry out your annual boiler service by completing our simple online form.
-Once completed, you'll be contacted by up to 3 qualified engineers in your local area.
-You're then free to compare the quotes and decide which one suits you and your home.
+Get started with your search for a Gas Safe engineer to do your annual boiler service by completing our simple online form.
+Once completed, you'll get a free boiler service quote from a local heating engineer.